Verizon says Oath is dead. Meet Verizon Media Group.

 But "Oath" disappears in Gowrappan's statement on Tuesday, which makes no mention that it had tanked — something Verizon acknowledged last week when it told the Securities and Exchange Commission that it was taking a $4.6 billion charge on Oath's goodwill balance. ("Goodwill" is calculated by subtracting the current fair market value of the assets and liabilities of an acquired company from the price that was paid to buy the company.)

-Because Verizon had most recently assessed the Oath brand at $4.8 billion, the writeoff meant Verizon valued Oath — including Yahoo.com and AOL.com and subsidiaries like HuffPost, MSN.com and TechCrunch — at just $200 million on paper.
+Because Verizon had most recently assessed the Oath brand at $4.8 billion, the writeoff meant Verizon valued Oath — including Yahoo.com and AOL.com and subsidiaries like HuffPost and TechCrunch — at just $200 million on paper.
+Oath also sells the display advertising on Microsoft's MSN sites in nine countries.

 Verizon paid $4.4 billion for AOL in 2015 and $4.5 billion for Yahoo in 2017.

-Note: CORRECTION (Dec.
-21, 2:25 pa.m.
-ET): An earlier version of this article mischaracterized the relationship between Oath and MSN.com.
-MSN.com is a commercial partner of Oath, which sells the site's display advertising in several countries.
-It is not a subsidiary.